artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 **Context:**

 This report, visualied in Tableau, ultimately helped my company identify and then rectify the issues that led to employee resignations.
+It also provided a sentiment analysis of how employees felt when they left.

 Some of the departments that used this report included:
     - Human Resources: this report helped them gauge employee sentimment about a variety of subjects including employee benefits, compensation, career advancement